More Jobs Than BedroomsAn edge city has millions of square feet of office space and a higher population during business hours.

 MediocrityEdge cities are characterized by mid-sized office towers, mid-sized shopping complexes and strict zoning laws that ensure conformity.

 Low CostEdge cities can only compete with a primary city by offering lower prices for office space, retail space and homes.

 NewnessEdge cities are new developments in an area that was relatively unpopulated 30 years ago.

 CulturelessEdge cities are centrally planned, new areas that haven't had time to develop a local culture.

 ConvenienceEdge cities are convenient.
 In North America, this typically means wide streets, closeness to highways and ample parking.
 It is also possible for an edge city to grow around a train station without much parking.

 Developer DominanceIn many cases, an edge city is fully developed by a single firm or a small number of firms.

 Shadow GovernmentLocal decisions may be dominated by a private corporation such as a homeowner association that controls local rules and security.
-Such organizations impose fees that resemble a tax.An edge city may have little social capital.
+Such organizations impose fees that resemble a tax.social capital.
 For example, neighbors may not identify with each other or view each other with a sense of fellowship and reciprocal kindness.

 The Future of Edge CitiesAs edge cities age they may develop a culture, social capital and more democratic processes.
 For example, Tokyo has dozens or perhaps hundreds of downtown-like areas in suburban locations.
 However, many of these are reasonably old and have developed a unique character over time.